NoThrottle/CommsBot/README.md

 ## Note

-- These program is very much in development.
+- This program is very much in development.
 It only runs on Windows, and is in beta (right now).
 However, I am confident with my current progress and that it will run in most computers.
 That is why you can  download it here!
 - The soundpad only plays Wave (.wav) audio files.
 Other formats will be supported in the future.
 - If a release doesn't work, i suggest you to try building the project on your pc.